Umuzi-org/tech-department/content/projects/bootcamp-writing-assignment/_index.md

 To create a markdown file just create a file with the extension `.md`.
 That's it.

-If you are using ACode on your android device, you can press the "play" button in the editer and your markdown will get rendered as a website.
+If you are using ACode on your android device, you can press the "play" button in the editor and your markdown will get rendered as a website.

 If you are running vscode you can right click on a markdown file and select "open preview" to see what your work looks like.